 This study provides the first qualitative and quantitative analysis of active ant hitchhiking behavior using citizen science data.
 Our analysis reveals that exotic/invasive ants were the major “hitchhikers” as they were over-represented in our records.
-Exotic ants are often dominant and achieve high local population densities in human-mediated environments (Holway et al. 2002)(Holway et al., 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles than native ants.
+Exotic ants are often dominant and achieve high local population densities in human-mediated environments (Holway et al. 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles than native ants.
 One major consequence of ant hitchhiking on vehicles is the accelerated spread of exotic/invasive ants.
-The travel distance between a parking location and an intended destination can be up to a few hundred kilometers (e.g., from Nantou County in central Taiwan to Pingtung County in southern Taiwan; Fig. S1), largely exceeding the distance achievable through natural dispersal.
-Hitchhiking events can take place within several hours after parking, during which workers often carry brood along with queen(s) and move together to the vehicles (at least 3 cases of queen(s) and 7 cases of brood were surely recorded, separately).
+The distance between a parking location and an intended destination can be up to a few hundred kilometers (e.g., from Taitung County in southern Taiwan to Miaoli County in central Taiwan; Fig. S1), largely exceeding the natural movements achievable through dispersal.
+Hitchhiking events can take place within several hours after parking, during which workers often carry brood along with queen(s) and move together to the vehicles.
+(We were able to identify at least three cases with queen(s) and eight cases with brood based on the photos provided by the contributors.)
 This suggests that ant hitchhiking is not merely foraging behavior.
 Instead, it appears to be a colonization attempt, potentially driven by high population pressure and the availability of vehicles offering preferred nesting spots, such as pre-existing physical spaces and crevices.
-Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan (Hsu et al. 2022) and is usually frequently observed to move nests from tree trunks to nearby pre-existing artificial structures with crevices (which are readily available in vehicles).
+Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan (Hsu et al. 2022) and is frequently observed to move nests from tree trunks to nearby pre-existing artificial structures with crevices (which are readily available in vehicles).

 Based on our analysis, we propose three factors that may play critical roles in determining a successful ant hitchhiking event (i.e., from moving onto a vehicle to arriving at a new place) (Fig. 2).
 First, ants need to encounter a vehicle, which largely depends on their searching or exploratory behavior.
 More hitchhiking cases were reported in spring and summer compared to fall and winter (Fig. S2), consistent with ants generally foraging more actively under warmer conditions (Parr and Bishop 2022).
 Moreover, interactions between human behavior and ant habitats may lead to a higher probability of ants encountering vehicles.
 For example, arboreal ants typically exhibit frequent foraging activities and territorial patrolling around their nesting trees because of resource limitations in the canopies (particularly nitrogen availability) (Yanoviak and Kaspari 2000, Hahn and Wheeler 2002, Hashimoto et al. 2010).
-As vehicle operators often prefer parking sites with tree cover (McPherson 2001)(McPherson, 2001) (especially during the warmer seasons), arboreal ants’ encounter with vehicles can be largely increased.
+As vehicle operators often prefer parking sites with tree cover (McPherson 2001) (especially during the warmer seasons), arboreal ants’ encounter with vehicles can be largely increased.
 In fact, there were plenty of instances in our records where the vehicles’ surface came into contact with the leaves and twigs of the nearby trees, creating physical pathways for ants to move onto the vehicles and thus increasing the opportunities for hitchhiking.